 Who We Are

-Maven House is an independent publisher of business and self-help books that challenge conventional thinking, introduce new ideas, offer practical advice, and illuminate paths to greatness.
+Maven House is an independent publisher of business and personal success books that challenge conventional thinking, introduce new ideas, offer practical advice, and illuminate paths to greatness.
 See a partial list of topics that we publish to the right.

-Founded in 2012 by publishing expert Jim Pennypacker, Maven House is a small, independent business book publisher with editorial and marketing departments based in Palmyra, Virginia (near Charlottesville).
+Founded in 2012 by publishing expert Jim Pennypacker, Maven House’s editorial and marketing departments are based in Palmyra, Virginia (near Charlottesville).

 Maven House’s books are distributed to the trade throughout the world by Ingram/PGW/Legato.
 Exam copies for academics are available through our distributor’s academic division, Perseus Academic.
 Rights licensing (for translations, book clubs, audiobooks, etc.) is handled by RussoRights.

 Maven House authors are highly experienced practitioners, academics, and thought leaders – experts in their fields.
 They’re successful executives, business owners, technical experts, consultants, educators, and journalists who share their knowledge, experience, and insights with professionals in all areas of business.

 Jim brings more than 25 years of book publishing experience to help authors publish truly great books.
 A highly creative publishing and marketing professional, Jim has spent his entire career helping experts share their ideas with an audience.
 Prior to founding Maven House, Jim was Director of the Center for Business Practices, the publishing arm of the management consultancy PM Solutions, Publisher and Editor-in-Chief of the Project Management Institute, Publisher and Marketing Director at Fox Pond Communications, Editor and Marketing Director at Transaction Publishers-Rutgers University, Lead Editor at Jacques Cattell Press-R.R.
 Bowker, and Editorial Assistant at Temple University Press.
 See Jim’s book portfolio.